Ren Ziwei

 Ren Ziwei (born 3 June 1997) is a Chinese short track speed-skater.
 He won a bronze medal in men's 1500 meters in 2014 World Junior Championships in Erzurum, Turkey.
-With his three teammates Chen Guang, Xu Fu and Sui Xin, he also won the gold medal in men's 3000 meter relay race.
+With his three teammates Chen Guang, Xu Fu and Sui Xin, he had also won the gold medal in men's 3000 meter relay race.
+Ren competed in the 2022 Beijing Winter Olympics, and won gold in the men's 1000 meters, while his compatriot Li Wenlong took the silver.
+Ren and Li had actually finished 2nd and 3rd behind Hungary's Shaolin Sándor Liu, who was disqualified for a lane violation and an arm block on Ren at the finish.
+Ren along with his teammates Wu Dajing, Qu Chunyu and Fan Kexin, had also won the gold medal in the 2000 meters mixed relay event.